Make-to-Order Manufacturing Costs: 9 Essential Types to Track

 - Cost Estimation: Uses historical data to set accurate bids and competitive pricing.

-Monitoring the full range of costs in make-to-order manufacturing is crucial for sustainable profitability.
+Monitoring the full range of make-to-order manufacturing costs is crucial for sustainable profitability.
 By carefully managing material, labor, overhead, production, and post-production expenses, manufacturers can strengthen their operations, improve efficiency, and remain competitive.